xrcyz/xrcyz.github.io/_posts/2022-04-12-artificial-life-resources.md

 layout: post
 ---

-Some artificial life references that I hold in high regard.
+Some youtube videos and papers that live rent-free in my head...

 ## Antibiotic gradient resistance